briantama87/iot-solution-aldisurya/README.md

 You can check in link (http://localhost:3000/sensordata).

 ### Case #3 Simulation
-Sorry i dont answering the case 3# because in that period i've doing my last campus exam in campus so i'm not having more time and just answered 2 Case.
+Sorry i dont answering the case 3# because in that period i had my last campus exam in campus so i'm not having more time and just answered 2 Case.

 But, i think i've found the initial solution to answer the case 3#:
 1. The live chart is made by websocket (i think i will be using socket.io module in node js)